Skip to main content

 Connections

 The LLM's input connections depend on the user prompt configured.
 By default, it accepts a list of ChatMessage objects through its messages input.
 It outputs a single ChatMessage object through its last_message output and a list of ChatMessage objects through its messages output.
-The messages output is a concatenated system prompt, messages provided as input, user prompt (if provided), and the LLM's answer appended at the end.
+The messages output is a concatenated system prompt, messages provided as input, user prompt, and the LLM's answer appended at the end.

 Last Message vs Messages